DSPG-2022/Local-Food-Benchmarking/docs/index.md

 \* _Retrieved report from 2016-2021
 <br>
 The indicators were computed using public data-sets obtained from different sources/agencies.
 Number of available years and granularity of the data varied across sources.
 Data sources for few indicators were not identified, therefore the project team could not compute the corresponding indicators.
-Detailed information about sources used can be found [here](https://iastate.box.com/s/ssxvtphr6oxq5qolqtw7fdn9936uofjo)._
+Detailed information about sources used can be found [here](https://iastate.box.com/s/ssxvtphr6oxq5qolqtw7fdn9936uofjo)._ [Private]

 <br>